vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 After this move, we suggest re-encrypting/re-keying virtual machines to your preferred key provider to ensure consistency.

-### I use VMware Live Site Recovery.
+### I use VCF Protection and Recovery.
 What considerations are there to ensure encrypted virtual machines can run on the DR site?

-When using Site Recovery Manager, you must configure both vCenter instances with the same Key Provider.
+When using VCF Protection and Recovery (formerly VMware Live Site Recovery and Site Recovery Manager), you must configure both vCenter instances with the same Key Provider.
 For more information see [VMware Live Site Recovery and Virtual Machine Encryption](https://techdocs.broadcom.com/us/en/vmware-cis/live-recovery/live-site-recovery/9-0/how-do-i-protect-my-environment/interoperability-of-srm-with-other-software/site-recovery-manager-and-virtual-machine-encryption.html).

 ### Does VMware vCenter HA support the Standard Key Provider?